Open Data Hub logo

 Note

-Changing the PVC setting restarts the Jupyter pod and makes Jupyter unavailable for up to 30 seconds.
+Changing the PVC setting restarts the workbench pod and makes Jupyter unavailable for up to 30 seconds.
 As a workaround, it is recommended that you perform this action outside of your organization’s typical working day.

 Procedure